-It was inevitable for me, having eaten at both Kazu and Kushigin to make comparisons on the offerings by both since the focus is on charcoal grills.
-After tonight, Kazu remains the undisputed option simply because, it edges Kushigin out a notch in terms of quality, and beats them hands down in variety.
-Though I must lament the disappointment that I have for being out of the shortneck clams and anglerfish liver which I had originally intended to make home in my stomach tonight.
-The crab and pumpkin croquette has also been replaced by the crab and corn.
+It was inevitable for me, having eaten at both Kazu and Kushigin to make comparisons on their offerings since their focus was on charcoal grills.
+After tonight, Kazu remains the undisputed option simply because, it edges Kushigin out a notch in terms of quality and beats them hands down in variety.
+I had to lament the disappointment that I had for them being out of the short neck clams and anglerfish liver which I had originally intended to make home in my stomach tonight.
+The crab and pumpkin croquette had also been replaced by the crab and corn.

-This is a minced chicken in miso sauce over cooked pumpkin.
+This was a minced chicken in miso sauce over cooked pumpkin.
 Nothing fancy but if you like pumpkin, you'll probably want to give it a try.
 I thought it turned out to be quite a good snack.
-Even the carb fillers here are something to look forward to in the department of taste.
+Even the carb fillers were something to look forward to.

-This is basically rice infused with oyster flavor and some bits of vegetables.
-The portions was actually quite small, so it doesn't fill up very much.
-Served hot, it turned out rather tasty and felt a lot like yam rice.
-The only gripe on this is that there is very little oyster that comes with the rice.
-I counted only one oyster.
-Would have been good to have a couple more in it.
-This wasn't featured on the menu since it's seasonal.
+This was basically rice infused with oyster flavour and some bits of vegetables.
+The portions were actually quite small, so it didn't fill up very much.
+Served hot, it was rather tasty and tasted a lot like yam rice.
+The only gripe with this was that there were very little real oyster.
+I counted only one.
+Would have been good to have a couple more in there.
+This wasn't featured on the menu as it's seasonal.

 Excellent stuff.
 The scallops and prawns are deceptively juicy as with all the other grills in this place.